 ENSAT is a member of N+i since 2004, and we receive only a small number (2 to 4) of students per year in order to be able to help optimally during the 2 years of studies.

-Since 2007 ENSAT organises the PIM for students of the themes food/agri/agro and architecture (landscape architecture).
+Between 2007 and 2013, ENSAT organised the PIM for students of the themes food/agri/agro and architecture (landscape architecture).

 Students at ENSAT are very active in organising extra-academic activities.
 There are groups for arts, sports, cinema, informatics, etc. and they offer excursions for hiking, skiing or sightseeing.
 The student-run cafeteria in the ENSAT is a popular meeting place and on selected days it is open until late in the evening, for music, dance and other events.
 Contacts with former ENSAT students are maintained through the “ALIAT”, a networking organisation which also attributes a prize every year at the diploma ceremony, in order to honour a student for his/her involvement in student life.